ashwrites/ashwrites.github.io/README.md

-# A Manual for the Unmanageable
+# COLLAPSE-PROOFE :: A Manual for the Unmanageable

 Instructions for Minds That Still Function.